Shopify/js-buy-sdk/README.md

 <summary>How long will it take to migrate to Storefront API Client? </summary>

-This will heavily depend on your e-commerce experience and what level of technical resources you have available.
-If you do not have access to technical resources or are unsure where to begin, you can review the [migration guide](https://github.com/Shopify/js-buy-sdk/tree/sd-deprecation/migration-guide), or contact a [third-party agency](https://www.shopify.com/partners/directory) who could provide consultation.
+This will heavily depend on your ecommerce experience and what level of technical resources you have available.
+If you do not have access to technical resources or are unsure where to begin, you can review the [migration guide](https://github.com/Shopify/js-buy-sdk/tree/main/migration-guide), or contact a [third-party agency](https://www.shopify.com/partners/directory) who could provide consultation.

 </details>